Insiya24/AI-Interviewer/README.md

-# 🤖 AI Interviewer - SDE Intern Position
+# 🤖 AI Interviewer

-A production-ready AI-powered interview system that conducts technical and behavioral interviews for Software Development Engineer (SDE) Intern positions using Google's Gemini AI.
+A production-ready AI-powered interview system that conducts technical and behavioral interviews for Engineer positions using Google's Gemini AI.

 ## ✨ Features